ArchiLabs Logo

 Batch operation: “On all the equipment plan sheets, update the revision date to today’s date.” – The assistant can loop through sheets, find those matching “Equipment Plan” in their name or a particular set, and update the revision parameter or title block text as instructed.
 You simply described the goal; ArchiLabs handles the iteration and editing reliably.

 Another powerful aspect of this AI-driven approach is that the assistant has a bit of reasoning ability.
 It doesn’t just execute literal instructions; it can infer context and fill in details.
 For instance, if you simply say “Tag all the rooms,” ArchiLabs will intelligently guess that you probably mean “place room tags in all room-containing views (like floor plans) using the default room tag family.”
-A Dynamo script or traditional macro would usually require you to specify all those parameters (which tag family, which views, etc.); ArchiLabs tries to handle the obvious assumptions itself, asking for clarification only if needed.
+A Python-based Recipe or traditional macro would usually require you to specify all those parameters (which tag family, which views, etc.); ArchiLabs tries to handle the obvious assumptions itself, asking for clarification only if needed.
 This makes the interaction very human-friendly.
 It’s akin to talking to a knowledgeable BIM technician who knows the project standards – much less rigid than past automation tools.

 ArchiLabs supports rich web-based user interfaces for any custom tools you create.
-This means if a certain automation needs user input (say, a form to select which levels or categories to process, or a slider to adjust a spacing parameter), ArchiLabs lets you present a clean dialog or panel in Revit with those controls.
+This means if a certain automation needs user input (say, a form to select which levels or categories to process, or a slider to adjust a spacing parameter), ArchiLabs lets you present a clean dialog or panel in Studio Mode with those controls.
 These aren’t the clunky, bare-bones dialog boxes of old add-ins – they can be modern, interactive UIs (all powered behind the scenes by web tech, although as a user you won’t know the difference except that it looks and feels nicer).
 The benefit here is huge: your firm’s bespoke BIM tools can have a professional user experience and be accessible to anyone on the team with one click.
-No coding required, no need to hire a .NET developer to build a custom Revit add-in from scratch.
+No coding required, no need to hire a developer to build a custom tool from scratch.

 Importantly, using ArchiLabs for custom tools also means enforcing consistency.
 AI-driven tools like ArchiLabs allow you to bake your firm’s protocols directly into the automation.
 For example, you can ensure naming conventions, dimension styles, and tagging rules are all followed exactly every time the AI runs a task.
 If your data center standards say “Server rooms must be numbered SR-### and all rack tags use a certain prefix,” ArchiLabs can apply those rules uniformly whenever it creates sheets or tags elements.
 By automating in line with a “digital rulebook,” you reduce the chance of human error and avoid those tedious audit fixes (like renaming 50 views because someone didn’t follow the standard).